louisblankemeier/NumpyTex/README.md

 `pip install git+https://github.com/louisblankemeier/NumpyTex`

-Then, you can import within your python.
+Then, you can import within python.
 For example:

 `from NumpyTex import two_axis_table`